Interactive Tutorials: Learn Higher-Kinded-J by Building

 What Makes These Tutorials Different?

-Rather than passive reading, you'll:
+Rather than passive reading, we will:

-• Build Progressively: Earlier concepts become tools for later challenges
+• Build progressively — earlier concepts become tools for later challenges

-Eight Focused Journeys
+Thirteen Focused Journeys

 Start Here for Practical Use

-After completing Core: Foundations, the Effect API journey is the recommended next step.
+After completing Core: Foundations the Effect API journey is the recommended next step.
 It teaches the primary user-facing API of Higher-Kinded-J.

 JourneyDurationExercisesFocus